If you have a poor-performing phone service, this can lead to communication challenges with customers, often leading to lost revenue.

 What is SIP Trunking?

 Session Initiation Protocol (SIP) allows you to run your phone system over the internet rather than a traditional phone line.
-Trunking serves as the backbone of phone lines used by many users which connect to a telephone network.
+Trunking serves as the backbone of phone lines used by many users that connect to a telephone network.

 The main objective of SIP Trunking is to bring a standard PBX phone system to the cloud.
 This allows you to achieve lower costs and the scalability of a cloud-based phone system while utilizing your existing PBX system.